Eziliram/data_set_presentation_app/REPORT.md

 All components are fixed on the screen, except for the table component.

-The table component displays a 100 user records at a time where the user is able to scroll down to view records.
+The table component displays 100 user records at a time where the user is able to scroll down to view records.
 The pagination is fixed at the bottom of the table which, if there are more than 100 records, allows the user to browse through the remainder of records.